Q– When can I start seeds indoors?

 Q– When is the best time to repot houseplants?
 What should I know about repotting?
 When should I start fertilizing houseplants for the coming growing season?

-A– Repot in late winter or early spring.
+A– Unless the plant is overgrown, wait until late winter or early spring to repot.
 If it is a flowering plant, you may want to wait until the plant is between flowering cycles.
 Usually, plant into the next size (both width and depth) pot, rather than making a big increase in the pot size.
 Don’t pack the new soil down hard, but settle it in well, so that no air pockets remain.
 Watering will help settle the soil.
-Start fertilizing again later in February or early March.
+Fertilize about once a month through the winter months and into early spring if your plant is actively growing.
+If dormant, or if growth has slowed, begin fertilizing again in early spring, usually around early March.

 Q– What are those light-colored, small clusters of dead leaves in the branches of deciduous trees?